-Move the lever under the front seat to unlock it.
+Lift the lever located under the front seat to unlock it.
 Slide the seat to where you want it.
 Then release the lever and try to move the seat with your body, to make sure the seat is locked into place.